Fat Princess: Downloadable content

-An add-on pack, named Fat Roles, was released on June 19, 2010, adding three new character classes: Pirate, Ninja and Giant.
+An add-on pack, named Fat Roles, developed by Atomic Operations Media, was released on June 19, 2010, adding three new character classes: Pirate, Ninja and Giant.
 A free patch released alongside the downloadable content added support for same-screen co-op, clan tags and password-protected private games.

 PSP version

 A PSP port, titled Fat Princess: Fistful of Cake, was made by SuperVillain Studios and published by Sony Computer Entertainment in March 2010.
 There are four new multiplayer modes exclusive to the PSP version: Demolition, Dilapidation, Grim Reaper, and Jailbreak.
 There are also six more levels than the original, and an expanded single-player story mode with the new modes added into the storyline.

 Reception

 The original Fat Princess received "generally favorable reviews", while Fistful of Cake received "average" reviews, according to the review aggregation website Metacritic.
 IGN praised the PS3 version's versatility and charm.
 GameTrailers gave the same console version the award of Best Downloadable Game of 2009.

 411Mania gave the PS3 version 8.5 out of 10 and called it "a breath of fresh air: A good multiplayer game that is not another generic shooter, with an excellent art style, quirky charm and well-balanced units.
 Two thumbs up for Fat Princess."
 However, The A.V.
 Club gave it a B− and said that "the core design, which seems so elegant at first, leads either to quick decisions between teams of unmatched skill, or long slogs worthy of a Russian winter campaign.
 When the action drags on, the not-inconsiderable cute factor starts to wear away.
 Fat princesses need love, sure, but they also need more complex characters to earn it."
 Teletext GameCentral gave it six out of ten and said: "The princess may have bitten off more than she can chew with her clever but confused multiplayer melees."

 Some feminist groups criticized the game's premise, accusing it of reinforcing stereotypes and promoting prejudice against overweight women.